pollyweb-org/pollyweb-docs/9 😃 Talkers/50 🤔 Prompts/2 ✏️ Input specs/13 📋 Input validation.md

     ```yaml
     Format: DIGITS
-    Message: 😃 What's the code?
+    Statement: 😃 What's the code?
     Details: This is a 6 digit number
     ```